avinash-palleti/intel-aero-docs/docs/dev/app/dronekit.md

 !!!
 Note
     It is advised to unplug the propellers before running below code.

-Below is the sample code which make use of DroneKit and arm the motors and disarm after 5s,
+Below is the sample code which makes use of DroneKit and arm the motors and disarm after 5s.

 ```python
 #!/usr/bin/python